Native American Purification Ceremonies

 Release Form and Guest List:

-A "Sweat Lodge Release Form" is a document that individuals must sign before participating in a sweat lodge ceremony.
-It serves as a waiver in which participants acknowledge the potential risks involved in the ceremony, such as high heat, confined space, and possible physical discomfort while releasing the organizers from any liability for injuries that may occur during the experience.
+It serves as a waiver in which participants acknowledge the potential risks of the ceremony, including high heat, confined spaces, and possible physical discomfort, while releasing the organizers from any liability for injuries that may occur during the experience.

 Participants are required to disclose any pre-existing health conditions that could be affected by the sweat lodge.
-These include but are not limited to, diabetes, seizures, heart disease, high or low blood pressure, pregnancy, and the use of certain medications.
+These include, but are not limited to, diabetes, seizures, heart disease, high or low blood pressure, pregnancy, and the use of certain medications.

 PARTICIPANTS MUST SIGN THE FORM EVERY TIME THEY ATTEND THE SWEAT LODGE.